 Dealer plates may not be used on service vehicles, parts vehicles or courtesy vehicles, nor may they be used on a vehicle used for hauling other vehicles.
-Dealer plates may not be used on any vehicle which is on a salvage title.
+Dealer plates may not be used on any vehicle which is on a salvage title, except to and from sheriff rebuilt inspection.
+Dealer plates are not for personal use on vehicles.